anmol-compchem/Locality-Sensitive-Hashing/README.md

 	  Applies PCA for dimensionality reduction
 	  Uses Locality-Sensitive Hashing (LSH) for dataset partitioning

-Results are stored in hash_buckets_output/.
+Results are stored in hash_buckets_output

 ### **Step 3: Generate the Final Bucket List**
-Finally, structure the hashed dataset using distil.py:
+Finally, structure the hashed dataset using distil.py

 python Hashing/distil.py
 This refines clusters and outputs a well-structured dataset.